ollyd/flapi-ui/README.md

 ### Flapi-UI

 A simple UI layer for a web application which hits the Flickr public API to retrieve photos.
-A Node backend is required for this project which can be found here:
+A Node backend is required for this project which can be found [here](https://github.com/ollyd/flapi-bff).

-You can test out a live version of the app here:
+You can test out a live demo version of the app [here](http://oilymutton-flapi-ui.s3-website-ap-southeast-2.amazonaws.com/).
 Note: the first time you hit the backend it will take a few seconds.
 This is because it's hosted on Heroku and it needs some time for the dyno to fire up.
 Subsequent hits will be much faster.

 ### Tech